Family Stories

 cc-by-sa/2.0 - © Lewis Clarke - geograph.org.uk/p/6474556

-[Lewis] William Kerslake (b.
-11 Nov 1885), son of John Kerslake and Mary Ann Beedell, married Beatrice Hoare (b.
+Lewis William Kerslake (b.
+16 Nov 1885), son of John Kerslake and Mary Ann Beedell, married Beatrice Hoare (b.
 1888), daughter of Samuel Hoare and Mary Elizabeth Noble, at St Peter's Church, Tiverton on 25 Dec 1908.
 Witnesses to their marriage were Samuel Hoare and Laura Hoare.

 The couple had one daughter:

-In 1911, William Kerslake (25) Tailor, Beatrice Kerslake (22) and Gwendolen Kerslake (2) living with Beatrice's parents at 1 Richards Buildings, [Bampton Street], Tiverton.
-But Beatrice Kerslake died later in 1911, aged 23.
+In 1911, William Kerslake (25) Tailor, Beatrice Kerslake (22) and Gwendolen Kerslake (2) were living with Beatrice's parents at 1 Richards Buildings, [Bampton Street], Tiverton.
+However, Beatrice Kerslake died, aged 23, in 1911 D Quarter in TIVERTON Volume 05B Page 477.

 In 1921, Lewis W Kerslake (34) was living back with his widowed mother at 1, The Works, Tiverton, while his daughter, Gwendoline B Kerslake (12) was still living with and brought up by her maternal grandparents, Samuel and Mary Hoare, at 1, Richards Buildings, Bampton Street, Tiverton.